Fumohouse/godot-luau-script/docs/src/usage/class-registration/virtual-methods.md

 #### `function _PropertyCanRevert(self, name: string): boolean`

-Return `true` if the given property has a default value which the editor should be able to revert to.
+Return `true` if the given property has a default value that the editor should be able to revert to.

 #### `function _PropertyGetRevert(self, name: string): Variant`